This Is The Man Behind The Company Largely Credited With Instigating The Opioid Epidemic

-Dopesick also portrays Sackler’s cousins Beth Sackler (Andrea Frankle) and Kathe Sackler (Jamie Ray Newman).
-It was Beth’s father Arthur who created the advertising model through which OxyContin was sold, while Kathe Sackler, daughter of Mortimer, later proclaimed that her family had nothing to apologize for that she felt that she was deserving of credit for having come up with the idea for OxyContin.
+Dopesick also portrays Sackler’s cousins Beth Sackler (Andrea Frankle), daughter of Arthur, and Kathe Sackler (Jamie Ray Newman), daughter of Mortimer.
+Kathe Sackler later proclaimed that her family had nothing to apologize for and that she felt she was deserving of credit for having come up with the idea for OxyContin.

-Per Stat News, the Sackler family has generally avoided public discussion of OxyContin or their role in disseminating the drug.
+Per Stat News, the members of the Sackler family involved with Purdue have generally avoided public discussion of OxyContin or their role in disseminating the drug.
 The Purdue website makes little mention of Richard Sackler, now 76, or other family members, and he rarely speaks at public events or is photographed.

 If you or someone you know is seeking help for substance use, call the SAMHSA National Helpline at 1-800-662-HELP(4357).